-The tutorial will start with taking attendance.
-The Tutor will add a discussion thread to the TEAMS chat for your group, where you answer a simple question: How good do you think you are at searching the research literature in the field where you received your previous degree? (good / average / poor?).
+The tutorial will start with introducing yourselves and taking attendance.

+The Tutor will then ask a discussion thread to the TEAMS chat for your group, where you answer a simple question: How good do you think you are at searching the research literature in the field where you received your previous degree? (good / average / poor?).

 Then, you will work through a list of individual activities with group discussion.
-After each activity, you will document it in the TEAMS chat and the tutor provides you with feedback
+After each activity, you will document it in the TEAMS chat and the tutor will provides you with feedback.